 If multiple Pseudo Dispatch Instructions are created with the same Instruction Effective Time and Instruction Issue Time, they shall be ordered based on the following sequence of Instruction Codes:

-PCOD;
+The Pseudo Dispatch Instruction corresponding to the latest Dispatch Instruction or Instruction Combination Code ordered in accordance with paragraph 19;

 PISP;

 POFF; and

-The Pseudo Dispatch Instruction corresponding to the latest Dispatch Instruction or Instruction Combination Code ordered in accordance with paragraph 19.

-For Dispatch Instructions having a MWOF Instruction Code, equal Instruction Effective Times and equal Instruction Issue Times, the Dispatch Instruction with the largest Target Instruction Level shall be used.
+PCOD; For Dispatch Instructions having a MWOF Instruction Code, equal Instruction Effective Times and equal Instruction Issue Times, the Dispatch Instruction with the largest Target Instruction Level shall be used.

 For any two Dispatch Instructions, having the same Instruction Effective Time, where the first Dispatch Instruction is defined as Dispatch Instruction A and the second Dispatch Instruction is defined as Dispatch Instruction B, the Instruction Code and Instruction Combination Code that shall be used for the resultant Dispatch Instruction are shown in Table 4.
 For the avoidance of doubt, MWOF(x) is defined as Dispatch Instruction having an Instruction Code of MWOF and a Target Instruction Level of x MW.
 SYNC(x) is defined as Dispatch Instruction having an Instruction Code of SYNC and a Target Instruction Level of x MW.
 DESY(x) is defined as Dispatch Instruction having an Instruction Code of DESY and a Target Instruction Level of x MW.
 PUMP(x) is defined as a Dispatch Instruction having an Instruction Code of GOOP, an Instruction Combination Code of PUMP and a Target Instruction Level of x MW.
 CURL(x) is defined as a Dispatch Instruction having an Instruction Code of WIND, an Instruction Combination Code of CURL and a Target Instruction Level of x MW.
 CRLO(x) is defined as a Dispatch Instruction having an Instruction Code of WIND, an Instruction Combination Code of CRLO and a Target Instruction Level of x MW.
 LOCL(x) is defined as a Dispatch Instruction having an Instruction Code of WIND, an Instruction Combination Code of LOCL and a Target Instruction Level of x MW.
 LCLO(x) is defined as a Dispatch Instruction having an Instruction Code of WIND, an Instruction Combination Code of LCLO and a Target Instruction Level of x MW.